19hours/sg-statutes/Acts/Income Tax Act.md

 [32/95]

-(26) Any payment accrued to a self-employed woman under section 9(2) of the Children Development Co-Savings Act (Cap.
+(26) Any payment accrued to a self‑employed woman under section 9(2) of the Children Development Co‑Savings Act (Cap.
 38A) shall be deemed to be income from her trade, business, profession or vocation chargeable to tax under subsection (1)(a).

 [24/2001]